Uber Freight, What is it? Advantages & Disadvantages Explained

 But what is the reasoning behind this dramatic revenue loss?

 The freight forwarding industry is vast and complex.
 Although the app offers some handy features, there are some considerable blind spots too.
 Large carriers seek to do business with trusted drivers.
 As a result, the intelligence available through the app is inadequate.
 Carriers require information beyond the location and the characteristics of the vehicle.
-For example, Uber Freight does not account for the hours of service of the driver nor the compulsory breaks.
+For example, Uber Freight does not account the hours of service of the driver nor the compulsory breaks.
 Consequently, causing the system to lack transparency in the delivery time frame estimates.

 Additionally, Uber Freight is occupied with driver shortage issues.
 Hence, they launched Uber Plus, an incentive program offering discounts on fuel, tyres, new vehicles and more, in aim to attract new drivers into the system.